 Warner Bros.
 Studio Facilities oversees the physical operations of Warner Bros.
 Studios, one of the foremost motion picture and television production and post-production facilities in the world.
-Physical production facilities on the historic 110-acre main lot include 31 soundstages (among them one of the tallest in the world, containing a two-million-gallon-capacity in-ground water tank, and the most recently built Stage 29, which earned LEED Gold-certified status after opening earlier this year), plus a 20-acre backlot with 11 exterior sets capable of transforming into environment from a rainforest jungle to a bustling metropolis.
+Physical production facilities on the historic 110-acre main lot include 36 soundstages (among them one of the tallest in the world, containing a two-million-gallon-capacity in-ground water tank, and the most recently built Stage 29, which earned LEED Gold-certified status after opening in May 2018), plus a 20-acre backlot with 14 exterior sets capable of transforming into environments from a rainforest jungle to a bustling metropolis.
 Adjacent to the main studio lot is the Warner Bros.
 Ranch, a 32-acre facility housing five more soundstages and an additional array of exterior sets.

 The Studio offers a complete range of production-related services, including costume, property/set dressing, set design and construction, set lighting, grip, special effects, production catering, production sound and video, transportation and the design studio (encompassing the photo lab, cabinet and furniture, scenic art, and the metal, paint, sign and staff shops), as well as a robust special events business.